marchae/schwarzbuch/README.md

 # Use xdebug!

-To use xdebug change the line `"docker-host.localhost:127.0.0.1"` in docker-compose.yml and replace 127.0.0.1 with your machine ip addres.
 If your IDE default port is not set to 5902 you should do that, too.

 # Code license